Skip to content

 Why triathletes need strength (and what they don't need)

-The research on endurance athletes and heavy strength training is settled.
-Bent Rønnestad's studies out of Norway show 4–8% improvements in cycling economy and time-trial performance after 10–12 weeks of heavy lifting twice weekly.
+The research on endurance athletes and structured strength training is settled.
+Bent Rønnestad's studies out of Norway have repeatedly shown improvements in cycling economy, work efficiency and late-ride performance (typically in the 2-8% range depending on the measure) after 10-12 weeks of structured strength training twice weekly.
 Similar numbers show up in running economy literature.
-Prof. Stephen Seiler, who we've had on the Roadman Cycling Podcast multiple times, has been clear that heavy strength work is one of the few gym interventions with solid transfer to endurance performance.
+Prof. Stephen Seiler, who we've had on the Roadman Cycling Podcast multiple times, has been clear that loaded resistance work is one of the few gym interventions with solid transfer to endurance performance.

 What triathletes need from the gym is force production, postural endurance, and injury resilience.
 What they don't need is hypertrophy work, high-rep leg circuits, or plyometrics stacked on top of already-heavy run weeks.